guardrail-labs/llm-guardrail-api/RUNTIME_OVERVIEW.md

 > integrate with the enforcement pipeline.

 The Guardrail Runtime powers both the open-source Core edition and the enterprise-governance edition.
-It is designed to evaluate prompts (ingress) and model responses (egress) independently while preserving performance and policy alignment.

-This document explains the lifecycle of a request through the runtime.
+It evaluates AI traffic across all supported modalities and applies policy-driven governance at both ingress (prompts) and egress (model responses).

+Guardrail does not modify the underlying model.
+It provides a transparent, policy-aligned layer that organizations control.

 ---

 # 🧱 1.
 Dual-Arm Architecture

-Guardrail evaluates AI traffic through two independent paths:
+Guardrail evaluates AI traffic through two independent enforcement paths:

-- **Ingress Arm** — evaluates incoming user prompts
+- **Ingress Arm** — evaluates user-provided prompts and inputs
 - **Egress Arm** — evaluates model-generated responses

-Both arms apply policy, sanitization, and clarification logic.
+Both arms:

+- Apply sanitization and governance rules
+- Support clarify-first workflows
+- Maintain independent SLAs and circuit states
+- Log structured audit events

-They operate independently so egress protections continue even if ingress is degraded or rate-limited.
+Egress continues to function even if ingress is degraded, rate-limited, or temporarily unavailable.

-### Summary

-- Ingress focuses on **intent, safety, and ambiguity**
-- Egress focuses on **content, leakage, and compliance**
-- Arms do not rely on each other for correctness
-- Each maintains separate metrics and decisions

 ---

 # ✨ 2.
 Request Lifecycle (Ingress)

-When a client sends a request through Guardrail, the runtime evaluates **all modalities**, not just text.
-Guardrail inspects and applies policy to:
+Guardrail supports **all modalities**, not just text.
+Every inbound request is evaluated according to its content type:

 - text prompts
 - images
 - audio streams
 - uploaded files and documents
-- JSON payloads or structured inputs
+- structured JSON or function-call payloads
-- model-specific tool-call or function-call envelopes
+- model/agent tool-call envelopes

-All modalities pass through the same governance pipeline.
+All modalities pass through a unified enforcement pipeline with modality-appropriate analysis.

 ## Step 1 — Normalization & Sanitization

-Guardrail performs modality-appropriate preprocessing, which may include:
+Depending on modality, Guardrail may perform:

-- text: Unicode normalization, confusables detection, obfuscation signals
+- **Text:** Unicode normalization, confusables detection, obfuscation signals
-- images: metadata stripping, format validation, safety category extraction
+- **Images:** metadata stripping, format validation, category extraction
-- audio: transcription stream extraction (if enabled), metadata validation
+- **Audio:** optional transcription-based metadata extraction
-- files: MIME checking, structured content extraction, size and type limits
+- **Files:** MIME/type checks, extraction, size and structure validation

-Signals produced here feed into policy evaluation.
+- **JSON/Tools:** schema validation, unsafe field detection

+The runtime attaches modality and sanitization signals to the evaluation context.

 ## Step 2 — Policy Pack Evaluation

-Policy Packs determine:
+Policy Packs provide the rule surface for ingress governance:

-- allowed or disallowed categories
+- allowed/disallowed categories
+- ambiguity indicators
-- modality-specific rules (e.g., image safety, file restrictions)
+- modality-specific rules (image safety, file restrictions, structured validation)
-- requirements for clarification
-- regulatory boundaries (e.g., PHI/PII constraints)

-Rules are applied consistently across all modalities.
+- regulatory checks (GDPR, HIPAA, AI Act profiles, etc.)

+If a rule indicates ambiguity, proceed to clarifications.
+If a rule blocks content, the request is denied with a structured decision.

 ## Step 3 — Clarify-First Workflow

-If intent or content is ambiguous:
+If intent or meaning is unclear:

-- The Verifier may be consulted for non-execution analysis
+- The Verifier may be consulted for **non-execution** classification
-- If ambiguity remains, the request is returned to the submitter
+- If ambiguity remains, Guardrail returns the request to the submitter
-- Guardrail does not guess or assume intent
+- Guardrail does not guess user intent

-This applies equally to text, images, audio, and file-based inputs.
+Clarify-first applies equally to text, images, audio, documents, and structured data.

 ## Step 4 — Forward to LLM

-Once evaluated and cleared, the request—regardless of modality—is forwarded to the configured model provider through the runtime’s enforcement layer.
+If allowed, Guardrail forwards the sanitized, policy-evaluated request to the configured LLM provider.

 ---

 # 🔄 3.
 Response Lifecycle (Egress)

-After the LLM generates a response, Guardrail evaluates **all output modalities**, not just text.
-The egress arm inspects and evaluates:
+After the LLM generates output, Guardrail evaluates **all modalities**:

 - text responses
+- images
-- image outputs
+- audio streams
-- audio outputs
+- file/document outputs
-- file and document results
-- tool-call / function-call results
+- JSON-mode structured results
-- JSON-mode structured outputs
+- tool/function-call outputs

-Each modality goes through the same governance pipeline with modality-appropriate checks.
+Egress policies often differ from ingress policies, focusing on leakage, compliance, and safe delivery.

 ## Step 1 — Output Normalization

-Guardrail performs light normalization depending on modality, such as:
+Depending on content type:

-- text: normalization, metadata tagging
+- **Text:** normalization, metadata tagging
-- images: format validation, metadata stripping, safety signal extraction
+- **Images:** format validation, metadata stripping, safety signal extraction
-- audio: transcription-based safety checks (if enabled)
+- **Audio:** transcription-based checks if enabled
-- files: MIME validation, size and type checks, structured extraction
+- **Files:** MIME checks, extraction, structure validation

-Normalization feeds signal data into egress policy evaluation.
+- **Structured outputs:** schema validation and field inspection

 ## Step 2 — Egress Policy Evaluation

-Egress rules determine whether model output:
+Egress policies evaluate:

-- contains disallowed content
+- content safety
-- could leak sensitive information
+- leakage risk
-- violates a regulatory profile
+- regulatory restrictions
-- requires redaction before delivery
-- requires clarification (ambiguous or high-risk content)

-Rules may be modality-specific, such as:

-- image safety categories
+- prohibited categories
-- file type restrictions
-- audio transcription checks
-- structured output validation

-The egress arm evaluates output independently of the ingress arm.
+- ambiguity requiring clarification
+- redaction or transformation rules (if allowed by policy)

+Modality-specific governance (image safety, file restrictions, etc.) is applied here.

 ## Step 3 — Enforcement Decision
-Depending on policy outcome:

-- The response is approved and returned to the client
+Possible outcomes:

+- Return model output unchanged
+- Return a redacted or policy-transformed version (if permitted)
-- The response is **blocked** with a policy decision
+- Block and return a structured policy decision
-- The system returns a **clarification request** to the submitter
+- Trigger clarify-first and return the request to the submitter
-- The output is **redacted or transformed** (where allowed by policy)

-If content is ambiguous or high-risk, egress may route back to the same clarify-first logic used on ingress.
+Ambiguous or high-risk responses may follow the same clarification workflow as ingress.

 ## Step 4 — Return to Client
-Once evaluated, the runtime returns:

-- the approved model output, or
-- a structured policy decision (reason, category, tenant context)
+Approved responses are delivered to the caller.

-All outcomes are logged to audit streams, including modality metadata.
+All outcomes are logged to audit streams with modality metadata.

 ---

 # 🧩 4.
 Verifier Integration

-The Verifier is a separate microservice used only when intent is unclear.
+The Verifier is a separate, non-execution microservice used when intent is ambiguous.

-It performs:
+It classifies:

-- Non-execution, instruction-level analysis
+- purpose of a request
+- potential harmful categories
-- Classification of ambiguous or dual-use instructions
+- unclear or dual-use patterns
-- Support for policy-driven clarify-first logic

-If the Verifier cannot clearly classify:
+If the Verifier cannot classify confidently:

-- The runtime **returns the request to the submitter**
+- The runtime returns the request to the submitter for clarification

-If the Verifier provides a safe categorization:
-- Policy evaluation continues normally

-The Verifier never executes untrusted content.
+Guardrail does **not** execute user content during verification.

 ---

 # 📦 5.
 Policy Packs

-Policy Packs define the rules that govern the runtime.
+Policy Packs define governance rules for both ingress and egress.

-Each pack includes:
-- Safety categories
-- Regulatory profiles (GDPR, HIPAA, AI Act templates)
-- Pattern and category rules
-- Metadata, signatures, and checksums

-Policy Packs are:
+They are:

 - Versioned
-- Signed
+- Signed with checksums
-- Immutable once released
+- Immutable after release
+- Audited on activation and rollback
 - Tenant-scoped
-- Audited when activated or rolled back

-They provide the rule surface the runtime enforces.
+Each pack contains:

+- Category definitions
+- Modality rules
+- Regulatory profiles
+- Safety boundaries
+- Checksum metadata

+Policy Packs determine the behavior of both runtime arms.

 ---

 # 🏛 6.
-Enterprise Runtime Differences
+Enterprise Runtime Extensions

-The open-source Core Runtime and the Enterprise Runtime share the same evaluation engine.
-Enterprise adds operational, governance, and compliance features.

-### Enterprise adds:
-- Admin Console (UI)
+Enterprise builds on Core by adding:

-- Tenant isolation controls
+- Tenant isolation
-- RBAC
+- RBAC and operator roles
+- Admin Console
-- Retention + evidence bundles
+- Retention and evidence bundling
 - Audit dashboards
-- Signed artifacts and SBOMs
+- Signed SBOM artifacts
 - Advanced rate limiting and DLQ controls

-### Core provides:
-- Dual-arm policy enforcement
-- Clarify-first workflows
-- Verifier integration
-- Policy Pack execution
-- All evaluation logic

-Enterprise enhances, not replaces, the core runtime.
+The evaluation engine remains identical to Core.

 ---

 # 🔐 7.
 Audit Logging

-Every major action is logged with structured metadata:
+Guardrail emits structured audit logs for:

-- Sanitization notes
+- Sanitization signals
 - Policy decisions
-- Clarifications
-- Blocks and overrides
-- Egress-level decisions
+- Clarification events
-- Verifier involvement
+- Verifier usage
+- Blocked or redacted responses
-- Admin actions (Enterprise only)
+- Administrative actions (Enterprise)

-Audit logs serve as evidence for:
-- Security teams
-- Compliance programs
-- Incident reviews
-- Governance reporting
+- Modality metadata

-Enterprise deployments may export evidence bundles.
+Audit logs support security investigations and governance programs.

 ---

 # 🌐 8.
-Runtime Configuration
+Configuration

-Guardrail runtimes can be configured via environment variables:

-Common settings include:
+Guardrail supports environment-based configuration for:

-- LLM provider credentials
+- LLM provider settings
-- Redis connection
+- Redis integration
-- Policy pack paths
+- Policy Pack sources
+- Verifier endpoints
 - Tenant configuration
-- Verifier endpoint (optional)
+- Observability settings

-Enterprise deployments add:
+Enterprise adds:

-- Retention settings
+- Retention
-- Admin UI configuration
+- Admin UI config
-- Object storage endpoints
+- Object store backends
-- RBAC and IAM integration
+- RBAC and IAM settings

-Configuration is declarative and designed for container-first deployment.

 ---

 # 🧪 9.
-Runtime Guarantees (Clarifications)
+Runtime Positioning

-Guardrail does **not** guarantee safety or compliance.
+Guardrail does not guarantee safety or compliance.
-But it does provide:

-- A structured evaluation layer
-- Defense-in-depth against unsafe prompt patterns
-- Controls that reduce risk of model degradation
-- Oversight for dangerous or non-compliant outputs
-- A governance trail for investigations

-The runtime supports organizational policy, not a replacement for it.
+It provides a configurable evaluation and governance layer that helps organizations reduce risk, maintain visibility, and support policy-aligned AI use.

 ---

 # 🆘 10.
 Support

-For runtime assistance or onboarding:

-- **enterprise@guardrailapi.com**
+General inquiries: **enterprise@guardrailapi.com**
-- **security@guardrailapi.com**
+Security disclosures: **security@guardrailapi.com**

 ---

-*This document describes runtime behavior for both the open-source Core edition and the enterprise governance edition.*